sachinpandey7709/Phishing-Attack-Simulation-/README.md

 - Cloudflare account for your test domain (optional but recommended for telemetry).
 - Test user accounts (explicitly not real personal accounts).

+## This Tool Tested On :
+- Kali Linux
+- Parrot Security OS

 ## Quick Start (Local, Safe Demo)

 1. **Clone the repo**